Next Chapter

 The Importance of Marginal Cost

 The goal of marginal cost analysis is to determine at which point the firm can achieve economies of scale.
-It means cost advantage that accrues when production becomes efficient.
+It means a cost advantage that accrues when production becomes efficient.
 This aims to optimize the overall operational system.
 To calculate this, determine your fixed and variable costs.

 Type of Component

 Information related to the types of costs associated with production such as fixed costs and variable costs are needed.
 Fixed costs do not change with increasing production, while variable costs are in the opposite condition.
-Variable costs depend on yield and are a constant amount per unit produce.
+Variable costs depend on yield and are a constant amount per unit produced.
 As production and output volumes increase, variable costs will also increase.
-Examples of variable costs are sales commissions as well as direct labour and raw material costs.
+Examples of variable costs are sales commissions as well as direct labor and raw material costs.

 Meanwhile, fixed costs are costs that are constant regardless of production output and do not depend on output.
 Examples are rental costs, employee salaries, insurance, and office supplies.